Code of Professional Conduct

 E. Postoperative Care

-The responsibility for the patient's postoperative care rests primarily with the operating surgeon.
+The responsibility for the patient’s postoperative care rests primarily with the operating surgeon.
 The emergence of critical care specialists has provided important support in the management of patients with complicated systemic problems.
 It is important, however, that the operating surgeon maintain a critical role in directing the care of the patient.
-When the patient's postoperative course necessitates the involvement of other specialists, it may be necessary to transfer the primary responsibility for the patient's care to another physician.
-In such cases, the operating surgeon continues to be involved in the care of the patient until surgical issues have resolved.
-Except in unusual circumstances, it is unethical for a surgeon to relinquish the responsibility for the postoperative surgical care to any other physician who is not qualified to provide similar surgical care.
+When the patient’s postoperative course necessitates the involvement of other specialists, it may be necessary to transfer the primary responsibility for the patient’s care to another physician.
+In such cases, the operating surgeon continues to be involved in the care of the patient until surgical issues have been resolved.
+Except in unusual circumstances, it is unethical for a surgeon to relinquish responsibility for the postoperative surgical care to any other physician who is unqualified to provide similar surgical care.

 If the operating surgeon must be absent during a portion of the critical postoperative period, coverage should be provided by another surgeon who is skilled and who can render surgical care—including reoperation, if necessary—equivalent to that provided by the surgeon who performed the operation.
-The patient should be informed about this arrangement in advance.
+The patient should be informed of this arrangement in advance.

-The surgeon's responsibility extends throughout the surgical illness.
+The surgeon’s responsibility extends throughout the surgical illness.
 When this period has ended, it is appropriate for the surgeon to relinquish the responsibility for management of the patient.
-When a patient is ready for discharge from the surgeon's care, it may be appropriate to transfer the day to day care to another physician.
+When a patient is ready for discharge from the surgeon’s care, it may be appropriate to transfer the day-to-day care to another physician.

 F. Continuity of Care of the Surgical Patient

-It is recognized that for many operations performed in an ambulatory setting, the pattern of the patient's postoperative visits to the surgeon may vary considerably; it is, however, the responsibility of the operating surgeon to establish communication to maintain proper continuity of care.
-Similar circumstances may pertain when patients travel great distances for elective surgery.
+It is recognized that for many operations performed in an ambulatory setting, the pattern of the patient’s postoperative visits to the surgeon may vary considerably; it is, however, the responsibility of the operating surgeon to establish communication to maintain proper continuity of care.
+Similar circumstances may apply when patients travel great distances for elective surgery.